ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 Provisional registration:
 : no

-### `application/cmw-collection+cbor`

-{:compact}
-Type name:
-: application

-Subtype name:
-: cmw-collection+cbor

-Required parameters:
-: n/a

-Optional parameters:
-: n/a

-Encoding considerations:
-: binary (CBOR)

-Security considerations:
-: {{seccons}} of {{&SELF}}

-Interoperability considerations:
-: n/a

-Published specification:
-: {{&SELF}}

-Applications that use this media type:
-: Attesters, Verifiers, Endorsers and Reference-Value providers, Relying Parties that need to transfer collections of CMW payloads over HTTP(S), CoAP(S), and other transports.

-Fragment identifier considerations:
-: The syntax and semantics of fragment identifiers are as specified for "application/cbor".
-(No fragment identification syntax is currently defined for "application/cbor".)

-Person & email address to contact for further information:
-: RATS WG mailing list (rats@ietf.org)

-Intended usage:
-: COMMON

-Restrictions on usage:
-: none

-Author/Change controller:
-: IETF

-Provisional registration:
-: no

-### `application/cmw-collection+json`

-{:compact}
-Type name:
-: application

-Subtype name:
-: cmw-collection+json

-Required parameters:
-: n/a

-Optional parameters:
-: n/a

-Encoding considerations:
-: binary (JSON is UTF-8-encoded text)

-Security considerations:
-: {{seccons}} of {{&SELF}}

-Interoperability considerations:
-: n/a

-Published specification:
-: {{&SELF}}

-Applications that use this media type:
-: Attesters, Verifiers, Endorsers and Reference-Value providers, Relying Parties that need to transfer collections of CMW payloads over HTTP(S), CoAP(S), and other transports.

-Fragment identifier considerations:
-: The syntax and semantics of fragment identifiers are as specified for "application/json".
-(No fragment identification syntax is currently defined for "application/json".)

-Person & email address to contact for further information:
-: RATS WG mailing list (rats@ietf.org)

-Intended usage:
-: COMMON

-Restrictions on usage:
-: none

-Author/Change controller:
-: IETF

-Provisional registration:
-: no

 ## New SMI Numbers Registrations

-IANA is requested to assign an object identifier (OID) for the CMWCollection extension defined in {{x509}} in the "Certificate Extension" sub-registry of the "SMI Numbers" {{!IANA.smi-numbers}} registry.
+IANA is requested to assign an object identifier (OID) for the CMW extension defined in {{x509}} in the "Certificate Extension" sub-registry of the "SMI Numbers" {{!IANA.smi-numbers}} registry.

 IANA is requested to assign an object identifier (OID) for the ASN.1 Module defined in {{asn1-x509}} in the "Module Identifier" sub-registry of the "SMI Numbers" {{!IANA.smi-numbers}} registry.